-The Auth.js File
+The auth.js File

-The Util.js File
+The util.js File

-The Login.js File
+The login.js File

-After clicking the sign-up button, the “registerNewAccount” function will be triggered.
-It accepts a JSON object as a parameter and the JSON object contains the user’s information including the user’s email, user’s password, and user’s password confirmation.
-Before proceeding with further actions, the user’s information needs to be validated by using the “validateNewAccount” function.
-If the information is valid, the user’s avatar and user’s id will be generated.
-As mentioned before, each user should have a unique id.
-After that, the application will register a new account by using the Firebase Authentication service and then register an account on CometChat by using the “CometChatWidget”.
-You can refer to the below code snippet for more information.
+Reading through the file, after clicking the sign-up button, the registerNewAccount() function will be called.
+It accepts a JSON object as a parameter containing the user’s information including email address, password, and password confirmation.
+Before proceeding, the user’s information is validated using the validateNewAccount() function.
+If the information is valid, the user’s avatar and unique id will be generated.
+The application then registers a new user account with the Firebase Authentication service as well as CometChat using the CometChatWidget SDK.

 The Home Page

-The Index.js File
+The index.js File

 About the Author

 Hiep Le is a software engineer.
 He takes a huge interest in building software products and is a full-time software engineer.
-Most of his work is focused on one thing - to help people learn.
+Most of his work is focused on one thing - to help people learn